-To encounter the immersive virtual landscapes and meditative soundscapes of Danish artist Jakob Kudsk Steensen is to be transported into a new world.
+To encounter the immersive virtual landscapes and meditative soundscapes of Danish artist Jakob Kudsk Steensen is to be transported to a new world.
 Here, we take a look at the artist’s key influences.
 Join Steensen and Serpentine’s Senior Strategist-at-Large Ben Vickers in conversation on 24 February 2021.
 Artist Worlds is co-presented by UBS and Serpentine.
 Register here.

 An environmental storyteller, Steensen reimagines natural environments through 3D animation, spatial audio work and immersive installation inviting audiences into digital worlds that explore the intersection of art, technology and ecology.